-- (5) the rules - (6) the unities - discuss the development in the following verse forms: - (1) heroic couplet - (2) blank verse - (3) Spenserian stanza - h. discuss the characteristics of the following types of drama: - (1) comedy of manners - (2) classical tragedy - (3) heroic play - (4) sentimental comedy - i. discuss the characteristics of the following genres as practiced in the period: - (1) mock heroic - (2) satire - (3) periodical essay - (4) nature poetry - (5) ode - (6) sonnet - j. discuss the school of nature poets. - k. discuss the "Graveyard School of Poetry"-authors, works, themes, etc. - l. discuss the rise of the novel-writers, types, works. - m. discuss Dryden as the leading literary figure of his time. - n. discuss Dryden's literary achievements in criticism, drama, poetry, and prose. - o. discuss how Dryden achieves variety in his use of the heroic couplet. - p. analyze the following works: - "Song for St. Cecilia's Day," "Prologue to the Tempest, "Absalom and Achitophel," "Alexander's Feast," "Mac Flecknoe," An Essay of Dramatic Poesy - q. discuss Dryden's evaluation of Johnson, Shakespeare, Donne, and Chaucer in his literary criticism. - r. discuss Swift's tragic vision of man as set forth in the fourth voyage of Gulliver's Travels. - s. discuss Swift's satire method in "A Modest Proposal." - t. discuss the periodical essay as a literary genre. - u. discuss the purpose in writing the Spectator. - v. discuss the characteristics of Pope's literary style. - w. discuss the "Rape of the Lock"-genre, themes, background, literary devices, style, tone. etc. - x. summarize the major idea expressed in each of the four sections of the poem. - y. discuss Pope's concept of the purpose of satire. - z. discuss the major theme of all of Johnson's works. - aa. discuss Johnson's prose style. - bb. discuss Johnson's "general principles" for every writer. - cc. summarize the plot of Rasselas.
+- (4) wit - (5) the rules - (6) the unities - g.
+Discuss the development in the following verse forms: - (1) heroic couplet - (2) blank verse - (3) Spenserian stanza - h.
+Discuss the characteristics of the following types of drama: - (1) comedy of manners - (2) classical tragedy - (3) heroic play - (4) sentimental comedy - i.
+Discuss the characteristics of the following genres as practiced in the period: - (1) mock heroic - (2) satire - (3) periodical essay - (4) nature poetry - (5) ode - (6) sonnet - j.
+Discuss the school of nature poets. - k.
+Discuss the "Graveyard School of Poetry"-authors, works, themes, etc. - 1.
+Discuss the rise of the novel-writers, types, works. - m.
+Discuss Dryden as the leading literary figure of his time. - n.
+Discuss Dryden's literary achievements in criticism, drama, poetry, and prose. - o.
+Discuss how Dryden achieves variety in his use of the heroic couplet. - p.
+Analyze the following works: - "Song for St. Cecilia's Day," "Prologue to the Tempest, "Absalom and Achitophel," "Alexander's Feast," "Mac Flecknoe," An Essay of Dramatic Poesy - q.
+Discuss Dryden's evaluation of Johnson, Shakespeare, Donne, and Chaucer in his literary criticism. - r.
+Discuss Swift's tragic vision of man as set forth in the fourth voyage of Gulliver's Travels. - s.
+Discuss Swift's satire method in "A Modest Proposal." - t.
+Discuss the periodical essay as a literary genre. - u.
+Discuss the purpose in writing the Spectator. - v.
+Discuss the characteristics of Pope's literary style. - w.
+Discuss the "Rape of the Lock"-genre, themes, background, literary devices, style, tone. etc. - x.
+Summarize the major idea expressed in each of the four sections of the poem. - y.
+Discuss Pope's concept of the purpose of satire. - z.
+Discuss the major theme of all of Johnson's works. - (1) discuss Johnson's prose style. - (2) discuss Johnson's "general principles" for every writer. - (3) summarize the plot of Rasselas. - (4) discuss Johnson's concept of the poet as set forth in Rasselas. - (5) discuss Johnson's comments on Shakespeare as related to the following:

-- dd. discuss Johnson's concept of the poet as set forth in Rasselas. - ee. discuss Johnson's comments on Shakespeare as related to: - (1) characters - (2) heroes - (3) plots - (4) unities - (5) mixture of the comic and serious - ff. discuss Johnson's criticism of metaphysical poetry as set forth in his essay on Cowley. - gg. discuss Johnson's criticism of Milton's literary works, especially "Lycidas" and Paradise Lost from his essay on Milton. - hh. discuss Johnson's comparison of Pope and Dryden from his essay on Pope. - ii. discuss the chief aspect of Boswell's Life of Johnson. - jj. discuss the plan of Boswell's Life. - C. Objectives for Students in Teacher Preparation Programs The Teacher Preparation Program meets the competency-based requirements established by the Oklahoma Commission on Teacher Preparation.
-This course meets the following subject competencies: - 1.
-SC 1: Maintains current knowledge of content-area concepts of written and oral communication, literature, and language systems (phonetic, semantic, syntactic, pragmatic); - 2.
-SC 2: Applies comprehension, analysis, interpretation, synthesis and evaluation of a auditory, written, and visual messages; - 3.
-SC 5: Understands the influences of social and historical contexts and culture on language and literature and adapts instruction accordingly; - 4.
-SC 10: Understands and teaches strategies appropriate to a variety of forms (genres), text organizations, and structures, including functional print and informational print.
+- (a) characters - (b) heroes - (c) plots - (d) unities - (e) mixture of the comic and serious - (6) discuss Johnson's criticism of metaphysical poetry as set forth in his essay on Cowley. - discuss Johnson's criticism of Milton's literary works, especially "Lycidas" and Paradise Lost from his essay on Milton. - (8) discuss Johnson's comparison of Pope and Dryden from his essay on Pope. - (9) discuss the chief aspect of Boswell's Life of Johnson. - (10) discuss the plan of Boswell's Life. - C. Objectives for Students in Teacher Preparation Programs The Teacher Preparation Program meets the competency-based requirements established by the Oklahoma Commission on Teacher Preparation.
+This course meets the following subject competencies: - SC 1: Maintains current knowledge of content-area concepts of written and oral communication, literature, and language systems (phonetic, semantic, syntactic, pragmatic); - SC 2: Applies comprehension, analysis, interpretation, synthesis and evaluation of auditory, written, and visual messages; - SC 5: Understands the influences of social and historical contexts and culture on language and literature and adapts instruction accordingly; - SC 10: Understands and teaches strategies appropriate to a variety of forms (genres), text organizations, and structures, including functional print and informational print.